 3700 McTavish, Room 614

-Psychoeducational Assessments: The clinic offers comprehensive psychoeducational assessments to children and adolescents.
-All assessment reports are written in English, however, depending on the educational needs of the client, some components of the assessment may be administered in French.
-Potential clients should make the Clinic Coordinator aware of this possibility when they make a request for service.
+Psychoeducational Assessments: The Clinic offers comprehensive psychoeducational assessments to children and adolescents, ages 6-20.
+All assessments and final reports will be provided in English.
 Please note that the Clinic is not equipped to complete psychoeducational assessments for students who primarily study in French or who require a report to be written in French.
-In these cases, potential clients are referred to the Centre de services psychologiques at UQAM or La Clinique universitaire de psychologie du département de psychologie de l'Université de Montréal .
+In these cases, potential clients are referred to the Centre de services psychologiques at UQAM or La Clinique universitaire de psychologie du département de psychologie de l'Université de Montréal.
+Assessments will predominately take place on Thursdays between 8:30 am – 2:30 pm.
+Otherwise, pending availability, they may be conducted on weekdays between 8:30 am - 5:00 pm.
+The waitlist for assessments is full for this academic year.
+Please check back for updates.

 Making a request for service

 - Requests for service can be made by the individual or, in the case of children under 14 years, by the parent or legal guardian of the child.
-Parents of children over the age of 14 years may call the clinic to make a request for services, however, at the intake assessment children age 14 years and over will be required to provide informed consent for services.
+Parents of children over the age of 14 years may call the Clinic to make a request for services, however, during the intake assessment, children aged 14 years and over will be required to provide informed consent for services.

 - Callers will need to state the type of service being requested (i.e., psychoeducational assessment or counselling) and provide basic contact information.
 Callers should provide a daytime phone number and will be asked to specify whether messages can be left at the phone number(s) provided.

 Please Note: Clinic services are in high demand and not all requests can be accommodated.
-In these circumstances, callers will be notified when making a request for service and appropriate referrals may be provided.
+Our current waitlist time for psychoeducational assessments is approximately 12 months and counselling services is approximately 6-12 months.
+The waitlist for psychoeducational assessments and counselling services is full for this academic year.
+Callers will be notified when making a request for service and appropriate referrals may be provided.

 Clinic fees policy

-Psychoeducational Assessment Fees: The fee for a complete psychoeducational assessment is 400$.
-The total fee will be collected in two installments: 200$ at the end of the second meeting and 200$ at the final assessment meeting, yet prior to the feedback session.
+Psychoeducational Assessment Fees: The sliding fee scale for a complete psychoeducational assessment ranges from $200 - $1800.
+The total fee will be collected in two installments: Half at the end of the second meeting and half at the final assessment meeting, yet prior to the feedback session.
 Trainees will provide clients with further details during the initial appointment.

-Counselling Fees: Services provided are charged on a session by session basis.
-Counselling fees are set at 25$ per session.
+Counselling Fees: the sliding fee scale for counselling services ranges from $20 - $80 per session.
+Services provided are charged on a session by session basis.
 Fees will be collected at the end of each session.

 Location & parking